 Based at Sanford Research, a nonprofit research institution, CoRDS is a centralized international patient registry for all rare diseases.

-We coordinate the advancement of research into 7,000 rare diseases.
+We coordinate the advancement of research into more than 10,000 rare diseases.
 Here’s how:

 - We work with patient advocacy groups, individuals and researchers.

 - We capture health information from individuals with a rare diagnosis, undiagnosed patients, unaffected carriers or at-risk patients.

 - We connect researchers and patients and notify our participants of emerging clinical trials.

 - We make the registry accessible.
 Participants can enroll for free and researchers can access it for free.

 We enjoy connecting with the individuals and communities we serve.
 We're on Facebook and Twitter, where you can get the latest news on rare disease research and connect with registry users worldwide.

 We're growing.
 See how CoRDS has made an impact of rare diseases with updates on our progress.

 - 18,421 Enrolled Participants